 Ad stacking is rather similar to pixel stuffing.
 The difference is that this fraud method doesn’t use pixels, but real ads.
-The ads aren’t invisible, but they are “stacked” one on top of the other in the web browser.
+The ads aren’t invisible, but they are stacked one on top of the other in the web browser.
 The user only sees one of the ads, but the fraudsters can claim credit for all the stacked ads.

 The goal of ad stacking is to display more ads to visitors at the same time.
 This then artificially grows the number of impressions.
 This of course works in the case of display ads.

-This type of ad fraud is aimed at advertising campaigns that target different locations or that have different budgets for different locations.
+This type of ad fraud is aimed at advertising campaigns that target different or have different budgets for different locations.
 The cybercriminals will spoof the IP addresses so that they increase their earnings.

-Can Digital Marketing Fraud Be Stopped?
+Can Digital Marketing Fraud be Stopped?

 Fraud in digital marketing can have a series of negative effects on advertising campaigns and businesses in general.
 These effects include:

 - Wasted budgets on fake traffic, clicks, or leads.

 - A bad reputation: if the ads appear on irrelevant or spammy websites.

 - Bad metrics: when fake traffic and engagement are registered as legitimate.